franc1sjacob/franc1sjacob/README.md

 ### Hi there! 👋🏻

 I am Jacob from the Philippines!
-I recently graduated as an Information Technology specializing in Web and Mobile Development student from University of Santo Tomas.
-My passion lies in development, right now I am focusing on developing my skills in front-end and back-end technologies.
-I also started as a Junior Full Stack Developer just recently after I graduated.
-Outside of work I love to do physical activies such as going to gym and playing basketball.
+I recently graduated as an 👨🏻‍🎓 Information Technology specializing in Web and Mobile Development student from University of Santo Tomas.
+My passion lies in 🌐 web development, right now I am focusing on developing my skills in front-end and back-end technologies.
+I also started as a 👨🏻‍💻 Junior Full Stack Developer just recently after I graduated.
+Outside of work I love to do physical activies to have fun and unwind!
+Such as going to gym and playing basketball. ⛹🏻🏋🏻‍♂️

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=cisjacob)](https://github.com/anuraghazra/github-readme-stats)